You are viewing stories associated with the Bachelor of Interdisciplinary Studies Degree Online program. View All Stories

 BIS gives students, no matter what their backgrounds, the opportunity to pursue their interests.

 “One of the things I like about the BIS program,” says Amanda Downing, “is that it gives students, no matter what their backgrounds, the opportunity to pursue their interests.”
-For Downing, who will graduate in May 2018, one of those interests is the visual arts.
+For Downing, one of those interests is the visual arts.
 Because she lives in Charlottesville, Downing has been able to take three semesters of sculpture classes.

 I want my students to realize that good writing just doesn’t happen.
 You have to work at it.